fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 instance hosted at [rekor.sigstore.dev](https://rekor.sigstore.dev/).

-Note that keyless verification is an **experimental feature**, using custom root CAs or self-hosted Rekor instances are not currency supported.
+Note that keyless verification is an **experimental feature**, using custom root CAs or self-hosted Rekor instances are not currently supported.

 ### Suspend